UndefinedProgrammer/InkMaster/README.md

 The code is not pretty, but it works, at least for me.
 I did it while being sick at home.

+## Install
+As the Mudita Kompakt does not come with a browser or app store, sideloading is needed.

+**On your computer**
+1. Download the latest APK from releases (probably on the right side on your screen)
+2. Open Mudita Center
+3. Connect your Mudita Kompakt to your computer
+4. Choose Media Files and app installers
+5. Choose the downloaded APK (probably from your downloads folder)
+6. Transfer it
+7. Select the inkmaster.apk and install.

+**On your Mudita Kompakt**
+1. Find and open the InkMaster app.
+2. It should open the Accessibility Settings, choose and toggle InkMaster on.
+3. You will ask if you want to do it, just press allow.

+## Uninstall

 ## Thanks to
 The code is based on several open source projects and I couldn't do this without